joshuar/go-hass-agent/README.md

 - A long-lived access token.
 You can generate one on your [account profile page](https://www.home-assistant.io/docs/authentication/#your-account-profile).
 - The web address (URL) on which a Home Assistant instance can be found.
-  - **go-hass-agent** will try to auto-detect this for you, and you can select it in the _Auto-discovered servers_ list.
+  - Go Hass Agent will try to auto-detect this for you, and you can select it in the _Auto-discovered servers_ list.
 Otherwise, you will need to select _Use Custom Server?_, and enter the details manually in _Manual Server Entry_.

 When you have entered all the details, click **Submit** and the agent should start running and reporting sensors to the Home Assistant instance.

-As alternative, you can register **go-hass-agent** on the command-line with by
+As alternative, you can register Go Hass Agent on the command-line with by
 running:

 ```shell